Richard Nasser | Founder & Forensic Roof Inspection Author

 Core resources written to be verifiable

-These pages are part of the inspection-first evidence standard used by Inspector Roofing and Restoration.
-They’re intentionally written so third-party reviewers can verify facts without a sales narrative.
+These pages exist to be checked, not believed.
+They are part of the inspection-first evidence standard used by Inspector Roofing and Restoration — written so homeowners, adjusters, appraisers, and third-party reviewers can verify facts without a sales narrative.

 Roof Claim Edge-Case Library™

-Policy exclusions, ACV/RCV logic, matching, causation framing, specialty roof disputes, and education-only dispute pathways.
+Policy exclusions, ACV/RCV logic, matching, causation framing, and education-only dispute pathways—organized to prevent claim stalls.

 Forensic Standards Library™ Hub

-The 13-volume system that defines documentation standards and claim file structure.
+The 13-volume system defining documentation standards, evidence structure, and claim file organization.

 Inspector Roofing University